-Short Answer: It is if you earn your income in Dollars or Euros (not relying on the unstable Real exchange rates) and is planning to live in a place like Florianopolis, one of the best cities in the world for remote workers.
+Short Answer: It is if you earn your income in Dollars or Euros (not relying on the unstable Real exchange rates) and is planning to live in a place like Florianopolis, one of the best cities in the world for remote workers, Brazil is a good place to live.
 For other cases, better check the reasons to move to Brazil (or not) below.

 Reasons to Not Move to Brazil

-1 – Brazil is far, and either you will spend considerable money on airline tickets, or you will see your family and friends rarely.
+Brazil is far from Europe or North America, and either you will spend considerable money on airline tickets, or you will see your family and friends rarely.

 Americans are luckier since prices from Brazil to the USA tend to be cheaper than to Europe.

 2 – Inequality in Brazil may confuse foreigners.

 And here I am not only talking about economical, but also social and cultural inequality.

 Brazil is one of the most diverse countries on the planet, therefore advantages – and disadvantages – often do not apply to all states.

 When we say Brazil is like this or Brazil is like that, likely we are rather talking about specific regions instead of general concepts.